modelscope/modelscope/README.md

 # QuickTour

-We provide unified interface for inference using `pipeline`, finetuning and evaluation using `Trainer` for different tasks.
+We provide unified interface for inference using `pipeline`, fine-tuning and evaluation using `Trainer` for different tasks.

-For any given task with any type of input (image, text, audio, video...), inference pipeline can be implemented with only a few lines of code, which will automatically load the associated model to get inference result, as is exemplified below:
+For any given task with any type of input (image, text, audio, video...), inference pipeline can be implemented with only a few lines of code, which will automatically load the underlying model to get inference result, as is exemplified below:

 ```python
 >>> from modelscope.pipelines import pipeline